Flight Delayed Due To Bad Weather: Can I Claim Compensation?

 This is why you may need expert assistance.
 After you submit your claim with us, we will:

-- conduct an in-depth investigation into the circumstances surrounding the flight delay
+• conduct an in-depth investigation into the circumstances of the flight delay

 We operate on a “no-win, no-fee” basis.
 We will not charge you if we are not successful in claiming compensation.
-We get paid only if we are successful and our Standard Fee is 35% (VAT included) from the total compensation.
+Not only that, but we get paid only if we are successful and our Standard Fee is 35% (VAT included) from the total compensation.
 Please visit our Pricing Policy for detailed information.